Swetabh48/HealthGuru/README.md

 5. Browser/device information

 ### Feature Requests
-We'd love to hear your ideas!
+I'd love to hear your ideas!
 Open an issue with the `enhancement` label.

 ---